obadahomsi/DWC-GAN-upgraded/README.md

  - Train:

 ```
 sh ./scripts/train_celeba_faces.sh <gpu_id> 0
+# or
+python train.py --config configs/celeba_faces.yaml
 ```

 ### Evaluation codes

-We evaluate the performances of the compared models mainly based on this repo: [GAN-Metrics](https://github.com/yhlleo/GAN-Metrics)
+We use Frechet Inception Distance (FID) and the InceptionScore (IS) to evaluate image quality of our models based on this repo: [GAN-Metrics](https://github.com/yhlleo/GAN-Metrics)

 ### References